ELA411/BCI-program/README.md

 - Main script to run the program.
 ### Datasets
 - Contains the datasets for EEG and EMG.
+- Datasets named Left_Side_cluster is the offline sampled data used for training the classifiers
 ### Functions
 - Scripts used to run the BCI concurrently.
 ### Logs